 Firstly, it is totally beyond belief and any concept of justice that Park Chan-wook’s “The Handmaiden” (see my review here) has not been chosen as an official selection by South Korea for the Academy’s consideration.
-“The Handmaiden” is a “must-see” movie: stunningly beautiful, stylish and fiercely intelligent, which deserves worldwide recognition.
+“The Handmaiden” is a “must-see” movie: stunningly beautiful and fiercely intelligent, deserving of a worldwide recognition.
 It should have been not only selected, but nominated and, then, emerge as a winner (it is that good!).
 Ok, and now back to reality: the strongest in this category seems “The Salesman”, and, probably, it is the favourite to win.
 “Toni Erdmann” has already had its fare share of attention at numerous festivals around the world, including being nominated for the Palme d’Or at the last year’s Cannes Film Festival, and may be too “out-of-the-box” for the Academy “winner” preferences.

 - Best Documentary

 - Fire At Sea